15 Best Things to Do in New Haven (CT)

 14. Savin Rock Park

-Another place to get the scent of the sea and look across Long Island Sound, Savin Rock Park is on the waterfront in West Haven.
+Another place to get the scent of the ocean, and look across Long Island Sound, Savin Rock Park is on the waterfront in West Haven.

-From the 1870s to the 1960s, this was known as Connecticut’s Coney Island, with a 450-metre pier and an amusement with five rollercoasters on massive wooden frames.
+From the 1870s to the 1960s, this was known as Connecticut’s Coney Island, with a 1,500-foot pier and an amusement park with five roller coasters on massive wooden frames.

 The 1938 New England hurricane and West Haven’s later residential and industrial development put paid to the theme park.

-But today’s Savin Rock Park is a restful and well-looked after place to go for a walk or laze on a beach on a sunny day.
+But today’s Savin Rock Park is my go-to for a walk or to laze on a beach on a sunny day.

 There’s a boardwalk, with benches and backed by a big patch of grassy foreshore that has hints of the huge amusement park that was here before.

-If you’re in the mood you can walk out a couple of hundred metres to Bradley Rocks at low tide, just past the park’s west end.
+If you’re in the mood you can walk out a few hundred feet to Bradley Rocks at low tide, just past the park’s west end.

 15. Grove Street Cemetery